Skip to main content

 What This Means for Families Right Now

-If your child was receiving ABA therapy at a Beacon of Hope location, you are likely dealing with two immediate challenges: a gap in services and the stress of finding a new provider quickly.
+If your child was getting ABA therapy at a Beacon of Hope location, you're probably facing two problems right now: a gap in services, and the scramble to find a new provider fast.

 Steps to take immediately